kennethleungty/Fortune-Global-500-Bar-Chart-Race/README.md

 ___

 **Motivation**
-- Interest in finding out more about Fortune Global 500 companies (after recently taking on a data scientist role in a Fortune 500 firm)
+- Interested to find out more about Fortune Global 500 companies (after recently taking on a data scientist role in a Fortune 500 firm)
 - Keen to explore how to create interactive visualizations (in particular, a bar chart race) using code and no-code solutions
 ___